pratham2530/newton-raphson-animation/README.md

 ### Encoding choices
 GIF's 256-colour palette produces banding on anti-aliased matplotlib output but H.264 compresses continuous-tone renders way better.
 Since `st.video()` expects a video container, GIF would require `st.image()` and would lose playback controls.
-FFPMeg exposes encoding controls that GIF encoders don't such as `-preset` ultrafast, `dpi=80` for encode speed, and `-pix_fmt yuv420p` for compatibility.
+FFMpeg exposes encoding controls that GIF encoders don't such as `-preset` ultrafast, `dpi=80` for encode speed, and `-pix_fmt yuv420p` for compatibility.

 ## Extensions (soon)